 The Interface View defines how different layers of a system interact with each other.
 The objectives are:

-define clear layer boundaries, ensuring each layer's responsibilities and interactions are well-defined.
+Define clear layer boundaries, ensuring each layer's responsibilities and interactions are well-defined.

-ensure compatibility to allow seamless communication and data exchange between layers.
+Ensure compatibility to allow seamless communication and data exchange between layers.

 promote modularity to allow components to be developed, tested, and maintained independently, which enhances flexibility and scalability.